 4. Pay the entrance fee at the gate

 The ticket windows at the entrance to Xunantunich are staffed by park personnel, and the cost is only $10 BZD ($5 USD) to tour both the ruins and the visitor center.
 Important note before entering the park: Restrooms are next to the parking area just outside Xunantunich.
 I never found any inside the park, so it’s best to use them before beginning your tour.
-You are now only a short walk away from spectacular views of the ancient Maya world, like the one atop El Castillo that’s shown in my high-definition video below.
+You are now only a short walk away from spectacular views of the ancient Maya world, like the one atop El Castillo that’s shown in my high-definition video above.

 5. Climb the stairways of El Castillo